AKapaldo/CTF-Writeups/Flare-io_2025/Week1/readme.md

 ## Solve
-Visited the GitHub site and looked around at the content.
+I visited the GitHub site and looked around at the content.

-Copied down locally and moved to that directory:
+I then copied the repo down locally and moved to that directory on my machine:
 ```bash
 git clone https://github.com/swordnshield/d20-simulator.git
 cd d20-simulator
 ```

-Checked the logs:
+I then checked the Git logs:
 ```bash
 git log --format=fuller --all
 commit b6eea5a85ba41f982619b82b168628b56097fc52 (HEAD -> main, origin/main, origin/HEAD)